NoiseSDF2NoiseSDF: Learning Clean Neural Fields from Noisy Supervision: Method

 Our framework is illustrated in Figure \ref{fig:denoising_framework}.
 The process begins with sampling sparse, noisy point clouds from a watertight surface.
 During training, a pair of noisy point clouds is randomly selected: one is processed through the neural SDF network to predict approximate clean SDF values for the underlying 3D shape.
 Simultaneously, a point-to-SDF method is applied to generate a noisy SDF target, which serves as noisy supervision during the denoising phase.
 For each query point, the corresponding SDF values from these two representations are extracted and compared using the Mean Squared Error (MSE) loss function.
 This loss is then utilized to update the weights of the neural SDF network during denoising.

 \textbf{Point Sampling.} We first normalize the watertight meshes into a unit cube, then sample points from the surfaces to obtain the original point cloud \(p\).
-Following the Noise2Noise Mapping protocol~\cite{pmlr-v80-lehtinen18a,Ma2023SDF}, we apply zero-mean Gaussian noise to generate noisy point cloud pairs.
+Following the Noise2Noise protocols \cite{pmlr-v80-lehtinen18a,Ma2023SDF}, we apply zero-mean Gaussian noise to generate noisy point cloud pairs.
 The query point set consists of \(50\%\) near-surface points and \(50\%\) uniformly sampled points from the unit cube.
 To reduce dependency on the original clean surface, we directly use the two input noisy point clouds as the near-surface query points.
 Additionally, we uniformly sample \(N\) points within the cube as spatial query points.

-\textbf{Denoising Network.} Our SDF prediction network is built on 3DS2V~\cite{zhang20233dshape2vecset}.
+\textbf{Denoising Network.} Our SDF prediction network is built on 3DS2V \cite{zhang20233dshape2vecset}.
 Initially, a noisy point cloud \(p_{1}\) is sampled and transformed into positional embeddings, which are then encoded into a set of latent codes through a cross-attention module.
 Subsequently, self-attention is applied to aggregate and exchange information across the latent set, enhancing feature integration.
 A cross-attention module then computes interpolation weights for the query point \(q\).
 These interpolated feature vectors are processed through a fully connected layer to predict SDF values.
-The network is initialized using pretrained weights from 3DS2V.
-Without the denoising learning, the predicted SDF values are typically noisy due to the inherent noise in the input point clouds.
-During our denoising phase, the encoder remains fixed while only the decoder is optimized, improving both efficiency and convergence speed.
-Importantly, our contribution is not limited to the specific architecture of the SDF prediction network; other point-to-SDF methods could also be utilized.
+The network weights are initialized following \citet{zhang20233dshape2vecset} to accelerate convergence.

 \textbf{Noisy Target.} Given another paired noisy point cloud \( p_2 \), a Point2SDF method is required to predict noisy SDF values \( s_2 \) from it.
-In our implementation, we also employ a pretrained 3DS2V~\cite{zhang20233dshape2vecset} model.
-This network accepts as input a noisy point cloud \(p_{2}\) and a query point \(q\), producing the corresponding noisy SDF scalar value at \(q\).
-To ensure that all SDF targets are consistently noisy, we freeze its parameters during this process.
-Notably, this Point2SDF method is also not restricted to a specific model; any data-driven or overfitting Point2SDF methods could be seamlessly integrated.
-The Mean Squared Error (MSE) loss function is employed to minimize discrepancies between corresponding SDF values.
-This loss guides the optimization of the neural SDF network's weights during the denoising training.
+In this implementation, we use the 3DS2V \cite{zhang20233dshape2vecset} with frozen parameters.
+Since it is not trained in a denoising setting, noisy inputs produce noisy SDF outputs.
+This network takes a noisy point cloud \(p_{2}\) and a query point \(q\) as input, producing the corresponding noisy SDF scalar value at \(q\).
+We freeze its parameters to ensure that all SDF targets are consistently noisy.